WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Contribution.md

 ### How will those funds be used?

-Donations sent to the Silent Payment address are personal contributions to individual members of The Wasabi Wallet Developers, a collective of contributors to the Wasabi Wallet project.
+Funds sent to the Silent Payment address are personal donations to individual members of The Wasabi Wallet Developers, a collective of contributors to the Wasabi Wallet project.

 The funds are distributed fairly among active contributors based on their work in improving and maintaining the software, documentation, or other related efforts.
 Even new contributors may receive a share of the donations.